jfdm/jfdm.github.io/post/2020-08-04-Well-Typed-Data.md

 ### Types

-It is important to remember that a tupled has one ore more entries.
+It is important to remember that a tuple has one ore more entries.
 We can enforce this by using sized lists (vectors).

 ```{.idris}